Hey, I'm Santeka!

 To be totally honest, I didn't have a clear plan of what I would do after I quit.
 Here's what I did know: My health and happiness were more important than anything else; I knew I would find a way to earn an income; and that "I'm scrappy as hell and I will always land on my feet."

-I'm a creator, influencer, coach, and DIY chaser (hello fixer upper life).
-I've had the honor of partnering with major brands like Sam's Club, IHG Hotels and Resorts, Instant Brands, and Urban Skin Rx along with helping creators and entrepreneurs build their influence and a profitable online presence through the Creator Parlor.
+I'm a content creator, influencer, DIY chaser (hello fixer upper life) and the founder of The Creator Parlor - my signature program designed to help entrepreneurs, business owners, and creators leverage their table to build and sustainably grow their business.
+I've had the honor of partnering with major brands like Sam's Club, IHG Hotels and Resorts, Instant Brands, and Urban Skin Rx.

-It took me a long time to feel confident being myself and betting on myself.
-I'm grateful for this moment - I'm finding my Zone of Genius and unlocking my highest potential.
-All of that to say - I'm excited to see what the future holds.
+It took me a long time to feel confident being and betting on myself.
+I'm grateful for this moment.
+I'm excited to see what the future holds.
 There are so many dreams of mine that got deferred along the way.
-I feel extremely blessed to be able to circle back to see those dreams through.
+I feel extremely blessed to see my dreams through and live my life out loud!

 My website is dedicated to my grandfather, Albert Williams

-In 2008, my grandfather took my mother and I out of the country for our first international trip.
+In 2008, my grandfather took my mother and I on our first international trip.
 At that time, I didn't know him that well because he spent 30+ years in Angola Penitentiary, but it was really important for him to make sure we got our passports and an opportunity to see the world.
-This also allowed me to develop a relationship with him.
+This gave me to the chance to develop a relationship with him.
 He planted the seed that has now blossomed into a love of travel and exploration.